rancher/pipeline/docs/Deploy_guide_1.6.md

 Remaining dependencies:

-1. Related webhook-service update is not merged.
+1. Related webhook-service update ~~is not merged~~ is merged but not released yet (got some issues setting up a v1.6-development server).
 2. CICD UI code is not merged.